muon2998/MSRS/README.md

 ## Running LMEM in R
 In the main directory, you can find the R Markdown file that runs the script.
 In the input_text_files folder, you will find
-- 1 text file that contains all the raw data (judge, abstract ID, score for each section, etc.)
+- 1 text file (all_raw.txt) that contains all the raw data (judge, abstract ID, score for each section, etc.)
 - 5 text files that contain the names of the judges
-  - *Note 1: In hindsight, it would have been easier to just have one text or Excel file that contains 2 columns -- Judge and Concentration.
-Then, the R script can pull the appropriate judges for each iteration of a specific concentration.*
+  - *Note 1: In hindsight, it be easier to have one text/Excel file that contains 2 columns -- Judge and Concentration.
+Then, the R script can pull the appropriate judges as needed rather than having 5 separate files for judges.*
   - *Note 2: It could be worth changing the R Markdown file so that it takes input .xlsx or .csv files instead of .txt files since the former would be cleaner, and you wouldn't have to copy the data into a .txt file if it changes.*
 In the Example folder, you will find
 - PDF of running the R script on the "Clinical" concentration